MB Business at the Corner

 Commerce first began at the corner of Beach and Riverdale (then known as Fresh Pond Road) in 1924 when John Wheeler opened a U.S. Post Office and adjoining luncheonette and store.
 Postmaster Wheeler, along with his wife Anna, ran the business for 28 years until 1952.
 He died the following year at age 70.
 A Vermont native, Mr. Wheeler was known for his stern yet principled New England ways.

 In early town years there were no letter carriers; residents had to come to the post office to collect their mail, making the corner quite the gathering spot.
 A.O.
 Johnson was famous for “holding court” in the store during his four-terms as borough mayor.
 Shortly before his death in 1953, Mr. Wheeler sold the property and business to local businessman Edwin O. Peterson, Sr.; the deal was reached during a card game.
-Peterson then rented the store out to Walter Bloom (the father of longtime Borough Clerk Bonnie Moore).
+Peterson then rented out the store to Walter Bloom (the father of longtime Borough Clerk Bonnie Moore).

-Soon after Mr. Wheeler died, William Kittell became postmaster.
+Soon after Mr. Wheeler’s death, William Kittell became postmaster.
 Laura “Dolly” Bradley succeeded him and held the job for four decades.
 Appointed to the position by President Dwight Eisenhower in 1955, Mrs. Bradley was also a community leader — founder of the MB School PTA and charter member of the MB Fire Company Ladies Auxiliary (and a terrific athlete too: she a star on the 1927 Asbury Park High School state championship team and a perennial women’s golf champion at Old Orchard Country Club).
 She’s part of a legacy of public service.
 Her husband, Bill, was a borough clerk and a 24-year MB School board member; her son, Bruce, served as a borough public works commissioner for nearly 20 years.

 In 1956, a Newark butcher, Salvatore C. Tringola, Sr., acquired the business from Mr. Bloom and the property three years later from Mr. Peterson, spending about $35,000 for the acquisitions.
 “Monmouth Beach was a quiet, sleepy place back then — not a whole lot going on, but Dad saw something about the town,” explained his son, Sal, Jr. “He had a vision of what Monmouth Beach was — a great community with great families.
 He was right, of course.”
 Sal, Jr. started out as a 17-year-old “soda jerk” at the corner store working behind a classic marble counter.

 Along with his brother-in-law, Lou Sodano, Sal, Jr. took over the works in 1965 when his father passed away.
 It proved to be a very successful family business for many years.
 In 1968, the two partners completed a large expansion of the corner store, creating the Monmouth Beach Mart.
 At a cost of nearly $70,000 they added a large grocery section, butcher shop, bakery, gift shop, and improved the luncheonette.
 Later on they added piazza.
-The whole family pitched in to help run the business and Rose “Rosie” Cerrato would gain Monmouth Beach immortality “behind the counter.”
+The whole family pitched in to help run the business and Rose Cerrato would gain Monmouth Beach immortality “Rosie behind the counter.”

-In August 1964, the Monmouth Beach Deli & Liquthors was opened in the same building on Beach Road.
+In August 1964, the Monmouth Beach Deli & Liquors was opened in the same building on Beach Road.
 The Bruno family had acquired the business from Hansen & Germano, Inc. who had taken over from the Koch family, who had operated a store across the street for many years.
 Koch’s Grocery Store stocked meat and dry and canned goods and had the town’s first liquor license.

-In the mid-1980s, Jerry Primavera, a leading area builder, and his son Thomas built the borough’s Village Square at Monmouth Beach mini-mall off of Beach Road.
+In the mid-1980s, Jerry Primavera, a leading area builder, and his son Thomas built the borough’s Village Square at Monmouth Beach mini-mall off Beach Road.
 The old post office and deli building, along with two apartments on top, were razed.
 The development included a 26,700-square-foot retail and office building and a one-story post office.
 The construction cost was $3 million and businesses opened in 1987.
 Although somewhat controversial during its proposal, today the location is a beehive of activity — boasting several businesses and a busy U.S. Post Office.